-During the White Night 2016, Anish Kapoor made a surreal spectacle in Paris.
+During the 2016 Nuit Blanche (White night), Anish Kapoor created a surreal spectacle in Paris.
 He placed a Vortex in the middle of the Seine, and made it swirled tirelessly, giving the impression to passersby that they could be sucked.
-A spectacular installation that reminds us of the piece “Descension” of the same artist, which was installed in the gardens of the Château de Versailles in 2015.
+A spectacular installation that reminds us of the work “Descension” of the same artist, which was installed in the gardens of the Château de Versailles in 2015.

 Anish Kapoor, Vortex, 2016

-Among the young photographers of today, there is one that makes us particularly lose balance, artist Li Wei.
+Amongst the young photographers of today, there is one that makes us particularly lose balance, artist Li Wei.
 His photographs defy gravity to offer us impressive images belonging to science fiction.
-These images taken in no gravity are a call of emancipation and openness to the world.
+These images taken in a world with no gravity are a call of emancipation and openness to the world.

 Li Wei, On the surface of the earth, 2004

 X like X

 Symbol of censorship or more precisely of pornographic content, because contemporary art is not an exception, it likes love with a big X. A polemical and sulphurous artist, Paul McCarthy held his biggest artistic debate at the Place Vendome, with his suggestive inflatable giant fir.
 With the sweet name of “Tree”, during Christmas season, this sculpture represented for some the embodiment of a gigantic anal plug.
 After recurrent attacks about the installation and the artist, the fir was taken off, leaving the question in suspense.